Distributions.jl: Definition and Modeling of Probability Distributions in the JuliaStats Ecosystem: Applications of Distributions.jl

 In the second type of PPL, the language is embedded within and makes use of the syntax of the host language, leveraging that language's native constructs.
-For example, PyMC \citep{pymc, kochurov2019pymc4}, Pyro \citep{pyro}, and Edward \citep{edward} all use Python as the host language, leveraging Theano, Torch, and TensorFlow, respectively, to perform many of the underlying inference computations.
+For example, \pkg{PyMC} \citep{pymc, kochurov2019pymc4}, Pyro \citep{pyro}, and \pkg{Edward} \citep{edward} all use \proglang{Python} as the host language, leveraging \pkg{Theano}, \pkg{Torch}, and \pkg{TensorFlow}, respectively, to perform many of the underlying inference computations.
 Here, the key advantage is that these PPLs gain access to the ecosystem of the host language (data structures, libraries, tooling).
-User documentation and development efforts can also focus on the key aspects of a PPL instead of the full stack.\footnote{ The same golf putting data were used with \pkg{PyMC} on the analysis on \href{http://web.archive.org/web/20191210110647/https://nbviewer.jupyter.org/github/pymc-devs/pymc3/blob/master/docs/source/notebooks/putting_workflow.ipynb}{this post}. }\\
+User documentation and development efforts can also focus on the key aspects of a PPL instead of the full stack.\footnote{ The same golf putting data were used using \pkg{PyMC} as PPL in \cite{golfpymc}. }

 However, both approaches to PPLs suffer from drawbacks.
 In the first type of PPLs, users must add new elements to their toolchains for the development and inference of statistical models.
 That is, they are likely to use a general-purpose programming language for other tasks, then switch to the PPL environment for the sampling and inference task, and then read the result back into the general-purpose programming language.
 One solution to this problem is to develop APIs in general purpose languages, but full inter-operability between two environments is non-trivial.
 Developers must then build a whole ecosystem around the PPL, including data structures, input/output, and text editor support, which costs time that might otherwise go toward improving the inference algorithms and optimization procedures.